rune/rune/docs/docs/advanced/reducing-stutter.md

 # Reducing Stutter

 This page focuses on reducing stutter for fast-paced multiplayer games running an update loop many times pr. second.
 However, you can also make really fun [real-time multiplayer games](real-time-games.md) without needing the more complex code described below.
-If you're new to Dusk or game development, we suggest you start by making a game without an update loop or an update loop only running once pr. second.
+If you're new to Rune or game development, we suggest you start by making a game without an update loop or an update loop only running once pr. second.
 See the [example games](../examples/games) for inspiration.

 :::tip